 This innovative course, using face‐to‐face and online learning, is open to

 applicants with primary and post‐primary teaching experience.
 It is

 particularly relevant to those interested in social justice, equality and

 diversity.
-The programme is accredited by the University of Dublin, Trinity College and the award is placed at level 9 on the National Framework of Qualifications.
+The programme is accredited by Trinity College Dublin, the University of Dublin and the award is placed at level 9 on the National Framework of Qualifications.

 The Minister for Education, Ruarí Quinn, launched a new programme in MIE on 20th June 2013.

-The Professional Diploma in Education (Further Education) will prepare teachers to work in the Further Education sector in Ireland.
-Accredited by the University of Dublin, Trinity College, and recognised for registration with the Teaching Council, this two year part-time blended programme will commence in September 2013.
+The Professional Diploma in Education (Further Education) prepares teachers to work in the Further Education sector in Ireland.
+The course is accredited by Trinity College Dublin, the University of Dublin, and recognised for registration with the Teaching Council.This is a two year part-time blended programme will commence in September 2013.